 There are very affordable wireless mechanical keyboards available for purchase and I would recommend looking at models such as Keychron.

 Keychron’s have the option to be purchased with a wireless configuration and are relatively inexpensive.

 Another good option is browse the wireless keyboard section on Amazon to find the exact keyboard you are looking for.

 They have a comprehensive selection of keyboards priced anywhere from relatively cheap to expensive.

 Other Ways to Improve Gaming Reaction Time

-Another option is the Apex Steelseries Pro, which allows you to customize and change what actuation distance you want on the switch.
-This allows you to tweak which setting actually boosts your perfomance the most in-game.
+This allows you to tweak which setting actually boosts your performance the most in-game.
 Pretty cool, huh?

 You also need to look out for issues such as connectivity, interference, and battery usage.
 If you’re not the most tech inclined it may also be difficult for you to configure and setup the keyboard, so keep that in mind before purchasing.